prisca7c/Customized-AI-Electric-Wheelchair/journal.md

 ### 🗓️ July 28
 - More research done on components for wheelchair
-- Deciding which electronics should be module and which should be embedded on the board
+- Finalizing which electronics should be module and which should be embedded on the board
 - Found all links to buy components I need for this project
+- Took dimensions of wheelchair to brainstrom 3d printable ideas

 Prisca: 15 hr